CMSgov/design-system/CONTRIBUTING.md

 * Guiding principles
 * How to write documentation

-Below you'll find information on how to contribute code to the design system.

 ## Submitting a pull request

 Here are a few guidelines to follow when submitting a pull request: